All Episodes

 We can't ask you.

-You're just a girl, Ish.
+You're just a girl-ish.

-Let's grab the next.
+Let's grab a next-class.

-She's not sleeping with Bill Clinton.
+She looks not sleeping with Bill Clinton.

-Let's bake some cookies.
+Make some cookies.

 Oh, did you bring up the tweet?

-Well, research sent in two things.
+Yeah, well, research sent in two things.

 First off, this is her comments on the NATO thing.

-It actually encourages the NATO commitment by individual member states to increase their defense spending.
+Actually, encouraged a NATO commitment by individual member states to increase their defense spending.

 It's something that prior administration has certainly sought.